WrightonLabCSU/DRAM/README.md

 ## DRAM-v (Viral mode)

 DRAM-v adds three columns to the per-gene table and ships an AMG-filtered distillate.
 Designed for input from a geNomad → CheckV pipeline (no VirSorter affi-contigs file required).

+> **Note.** DRAM-v Phase 2 (V flag, `auxiliary_score`, geNomad adapter, `--max_auxiliary_score`, `--genomad_filename_prefix`) currently lives on this fork's `dev` branch only — `nextflow run WrightonLabCSU/DRAM ...` will not recognise these flags.
+Launch with `nextflow run tpall/DRAM -r dev ...` until the changes are upstreamed.

 Two run modes — pick whichever matches your input:

 - **Per-sample mode** — DRAM runs separately on each sample's filtered viral fasta (`<sample>_filtered.fna`).
 Used during development, smoke testing, or when you want per-sample annotations without going through clustering.
 - **Catalog mode** — DRAM runs once on a clustered vOTU catalog whose contigs were renamed `<sample>_<orig>` upstream.
 Standard MIUViG / Sullivan-lab production path, recommended for any multi-sample analysis.